mzettwitz/tado-automate-web/README.md

 ## 🚀 Features

-* Set set open window for a specific zone or automatically detect open windows
+* Set open window for a specific zone or automatically detect open windows
 * Turn heating on for a specific zone
+* Set home mode to home or away based on geofencing
 * Secure access using auth header
 * HTTPS support via Caddy and DuckDNS
 * Rate limiting in Caddy for HTTP requests